 Learn more here about specific content and course offerings in the high school.

 Meeting Each Student's Academic Needs

 UMA utilizes a “push-in model” for our students needing extra support.
 While we do have a resource room available, we strive to keep students in the classroom as often as possible.
 Our special education and general education teachers work closely to appropriately modify curriculum or behavior plans to ensure each students’ success.

 We are excited to have a marvelous team to support students in the Special Education department at UMA.
 For more information about our Special Education staff, please see their biographies here.

 Special education services are provided for all qualified students.
 Our staff is also equipped to evaluate students on an as-needed basis should concerns about academic and/or behavioral progress arise.

-Special Education Advisory Council (SEAC) will meet two times a year.
+Special Education Advisory Council (SEAC) will meet once a year.
 Exact dates will be posted before each meeting.

 Total Special Education System (TSES) Plan